magnussolution/magnusbilling7/wiki/en/modules/campaignPoll/campaignPoll.rst

 Description
 """""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _campaignPoll-arq_audio:

+Audio
+"""""

-We not write the description to this field.
+We did not write the description to this field.